 It is difficult to clearly categorise the form of separation of the Italian incumbent within the options normally used to define separation and enumerated in the paper of Cave (ref).
-In fact, the Italian case of separation contains elements that can be found both under the heading of "business separation" (option 3) and "business separation with localised incentives" (option 4).
+In fact, the Italian case of separation contains elements that can be found both under the heading of "functional separation" (option 3) and "functional separation with localised incentives and/or separate governance arrangements" (option 4).